hydradatabase/docs/analyze/kpi-with-sigma.md

 1. We will use sample sales data from [IBM](https://relational.fit.cvut.cz/dataset/GOSales).
-Pull to the following [repository](https://github.com/IBM/watson-machine-learning-samples) and download the .csv located in `watson-machine-learning-samples/cpd4.6/data/go_sales/go_daily_sales.csv`.
+Head to the following [repository](https://github.com/IBM/watson-machine-learning-samples) and download the .csv located in `watson-machine-learning-samples/cpd4.6/data/go_sales/go_daily_sales.csv`.

-2. We will now connect to your Hydra database and upload the .csv.
+2. Connect to your Hydra database and upload the .csv.
 If you're unfamiliar with the process of connecting via. psql and creating/populating a table, please follow this [guide](https://docs.hydra.so/centralize-data/load/from-local-csv-file).

     * The following code is used to create the sales_data table: